Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 \subsection{Brightness and Color Measurements of Bright Galaxies}

 Firstly, we preselect bright ($m_{\mathrm{tot}}<17\,g'$\,mag) possible cluster members.
-Therefore, we select all galaxies whose $g'-r'$ color deviates by less than five times the mad from the median color of all bright galaxies in our sample.
-These galaxies are later-on used to fit a red-sequence model (see sec. \ref{sec:redsequence}).
+Therefore, we select all galaxies whose $g'-r'$ color deviates by less than five times the median absolute deviation from the median color of all bright galaxies in our sample.
+These galaxies are later-on used to fit a red sequence model (see sec. \ref{sec:redsequence}).

-We create masks for all selected galaxies using the previously created masks 1 to 5 and the \verb+SExtractor+s segmentation maps.
-As we cannot distinguish between the mask of the target and an overlapping object in the masks created with our masking tool, we demask the target and connected objects.
+We create masks for all selected galaxies using the previously created masks 1--5 and the \verb+SExtractor+ segmentation maps.
+As we cannot distinguish between the mask of the target and an overlapping object in the masks created with our masking tool, we de-mask the target and connected objects.
 In the \verb+SExtractor+ segmentation maps, we only unmask the target.
 Then, all masks are combined, applied to the cutout images, and then manually improved.